dopeboy/curriculum-2.0/units/5-string/lessons/1-string/homework/README.md

 5. Adding the following to the end of the last name variable: "!".
 Print it.
 6. Concatenate the first name and the last name together and store it in a new variable called x.
 Print it.
 7. Ask the user how old they are.
 Store it in a variable and then print it.
-8. Add the following to the end of variable x: "And you're [age] years old!";
+8. Add the following to the end of variable x: "And you're [age] years old!".
+Print x.

 ## Deliverables